ardumont/irc-pack/README.md

 irc-pack
 =========

-A pack to setup one's irc credentials.
+A pack to 'securely' setup one's irc accounts.

 # Install